AncientAbacus/US-Power-Outage-Modeling/README.md

 Group Y is not California

 Permutation Test:
 Null Hypothesis: Our model is fair.
-Its precision for outage duration in California and not in California are roughly the same, and any differences are due to random chance.
+Its precision for outage duration in California and not in California is roughly the same, and any differences are due to random chance.
 Alternative Hypothesis: Our model is unfair.
-Its precision for outage duration not in California lower than its precision for outage duration in Louisiana.
+Its precision for outage duration not in California is lower than its precision for outage duration in Louisiana.

 Evaluation metric: RMSE
-Test statistic: difference in RMSE
+Test statistic: Difference in RMSE
 Significance level: 0.05

 <iframe src="assets/FAIR_EDA.html" width=800 height=600 frameBorder=0></iframe>

-We noticed that states besides California were mostly variable, so we decided to compare California to rest of US states.
+We noticed that states besides California were mostly variable, so we decided to compare California to the rest of the US states.
 We chose California as Group X, not California as Group Y.

 <iframe src="assets/FAIR.html" width=800 height=600 frameBorder=0></iframe>